 UPDATE: I'm increasing to 4 stars now.
 The formula is aging nicely (a little drier) after a few weeks of random use and this is making it much nicer to use.
 I have been wearing it every day lately and Im getting better lash seperation and definition.

 This is the only mascara I trust!
-My eyelids tend to get greasy during the day and every other mascara ends up smudged or under my eyes.
+My eyelids tend to get oily during the day and every other mascara ends up smudged or under my eyes.
 I used waterproof mascara for years and found that no matter how much remover I used the night before, I would wake up with raccoon eyes that sometimes didn't even wash off in my morning shower.
 Plus I hated rubbing my eyes with cotton pads and makeup removers.
 Blinc never smudges or flakes.
 It comes off as stringy "tubes" with warm water and gently stroking your fingers over your lashes.
-Removal invoves less pulling/tugging than applying undereye concealer or removing regular mascara.
+Even though this sounds a little worrisome for people who are concerned about tugging out lashes, I find that removal invoves less pulling/tugging than applying undereye concealer or removing regular mascara.

 This is not an ideal product for people who like to build and create extremely dramatic or false-looking lashes; it's a solution for individuals like myself who can't wear regular mascara for our everyday look.